alessapm/getWanderLust/get-wanderlust/README.md

 # getWanderLust

-#welcome to getWanderLust, a truly photo-inspired travel site, allowing you to feed your wanderlust by viewing crave-worthy photos of your desired destinations paired with the destination's top attractions.
+Welcome to getWanderLust, a truly photo-inspired travel site, allowing you to feed your wanderlust by viewing crave-worthy photos of your desired destinations paired with the destination's top attractions.
 This project consists of two repositories, the front-end repo is built in React and is available [here](https://github.com/alessapm/getWanderLust) and the back-end is built in Node.js and is available [here](https://github.com/alessapm/getWanderLust-node).
 The contents of this README will apply to both of these repos, as they comprise one app.
+To see the deployed site, click [here](https://getwanderlust.herokuapp.com)

 ## Approach